Bot-Rakshit/slack-thread-mover/README.md

 - **Easy to Use**: A simple message shortcut opens a modal to select the action and destination channel.
 - **Permission Tester**: Includes a `/test-permissions` slash command to diagnose setup issues.

+## Project Structure

+The project is organized with a clear separation of concerns to make it easier to maintain and extend.

+- `index.js`: The main entry point for running the bot locally.
+It imports the handlers and starts the Bolt app.
+- `lambda.js`: The entry point for the AWS Lambda deployment.
+It configures the app for a serverless environment.
+- `serverless.yml`: Configuration file for the Serverless Framework, defining the deployment settings for AWS Lambda.
+- `src/`: Contains the core application logic.
+  - `app.js`: Initializes and configures the Slack Bolt app and the user `WebClient`.
+  - `handlers/`: Contains the handlers for different Slack events.
+    - `commandHandler.js`: Handles the `/test-permissions` slash command.
+    - `shortcutHandler.js`: Handles the `copy_thread_shortcut` message shortcut.
+    - `viewHandler.js`: Handles the submission of the `copy_thread_modal`.
+  - `services/`: Contains services that abstract away external API calls.
+    - `slackService.js`: A dedicated service for all interactions with the Slack API, such as fetching messages, posting messages, and deleting messages.
+  - `utils/`: Contains utility functions that can be reused across the application.
+    - `mentionUtils.js`: Provides functions to strip mentions from messages to prevent re-notifying users.

 ## How it Works

 The bot is triggered by a message shortcut ("Copy Thread").
 It then opens a modal asking the user if they want to: